Romern/syncMyMoodle/README.md

     "basedir": "./", // The base directory where all your files will be synced to "cookie_file": "./session", // The location of the session/cookie file, which can be used instead of a password.
     "use_secret_service": false, // Use the system keyring (see README), instead of a password.
+    "secret_service_store_totp_secret": false, // Store the TOTP secret in the system keyring.
     "no_links": false, // Skip links embedded in pages.
 Warning: This *will* prevent Onlycast videos from being downloaded.
     "used_modules": { // Disable downloading certain modules.
         "assign": true, // Assignments